ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 News
 ======

+**2021.04.10**
+- Paper **Learning Structure-Aware Semantic Segmentationwith Image-Level Supervision** by Jiawei Liu, Jing Zhang, Nick Barnes and myself, has been accepted to IJCNN 2021!
+Congrats Jiawei on his first paper in computer vision!
+PDF coming soon! 😀

 **2021.03.16**
 - Our <a target="_blank" href="https://github.com/YicongHong/Thinking-VLN">Thinking-VLN</a> repo is online!
 Come to enjoy our immature ideas and share your thoughts!
 Just for FUN thinking!

 **2021.03.06**
 - Our paper **A Recurrent Vision-and-Language BERT for Navigation** has been accepted to CVPR 2021 as an Oral paper with 3 strong accepts! 😆😆😆 <a target="_blank" href="https://arxiv.org/abs/2011.13922"><button id="touch">PDF</button></a> <a target="_blank" href="https://github.com/YicongHong/Recurrent-VLN-BERT"><button id="touch">Code</button></a>